Nice to Not Meet You: Production

 On August 18, 2025, Studio&New announced that it had signed a co-production agreement with Artist Company to co-produce three series, including Nice to Not Meet You.
 The series is directed by Kim Ga-ram, who worked on Nevertheless (2021), Good Partner (2024), and written by Jeong Yeo-rang, who wrote Five Enough (2016) and Doctor Cha (2023).
 It is planned by Studio Dragon and co-produced by Studio&NEW and Artist Company.

 Filming

 On March 21, 2025, it was announced that the script reading for the series had been completed and filming had begun.

 Release

-Prior to official release, Amazon Prime Video bought the rights to stream the series worldwide except South Korea, where the series premiered on TVING after the linear airing.
+Nice to Not Meet You was confirmed to broadcast on tvN on November 3, 2025, every Monday and Tuesday at 20:50 (KST).
+It is also available for streaming on TVING and Wavve in South Korea and Amazon Prime Video internationally.